-While it is generally preferable for an actuary to satisfy the basic education requirement by successfully completing the appropriate examinations, the actuary may also satisfy this requirement by acquiring comprehensive knowledge of the applicable topics through responsible work and/or study.
+While it is generally preferable for an actuary to satisfy the basic education requirement by successfully completing appropriate examinations or university-based education, the actuary may also satisfy this requirement by acquiring comprehensive knowledge of the applicable topics through responsible work and/or study.

 To comply with the basic education requirement through alternative education, the actuary must obtain a signed, written statement from another actuary who is qualified to issue PSAOs in that actuarial practice area.
 This statement must indicate that the writer is familiar with the actuary's professional history and that the actuary has obtained sufficient alternative education to satisfy the basic education requirement for the actuarial practice area or PSAO.
-(A sample statement appears at Appendix 3 (page 26).)
+(A sample statement appears at Appendix 3 (page 27).)
 This statement must be obtained before the actuary issues a PSAO, and must be retained by the actuary.
-The actuary must produce the statement upon request of the Actuarial Board for Counseling and Discipline or the actuary's membership organization(s).
+The actuary must produce the statement upon b.
+Self-Study request of the Actuarial Board for Counseling and Discipline or the actuary's membership organization(s).